 Read reviews, talk to their customers, do social listening, and analyze the vendor's reputation before you select them.
 Leverage price benchmarks; check how much your peers are paying for the vendor’s application.
 That’ll show you their pricing strategies.

 You must know how often the vendor alters tier pricing plans; if it is frequent, you must stay away.
-To make things easier, here is a table showing the difference between a good and bad vendor:
+To simplify things, here is a table showing the difference between good and bad vendors:

 So, before you start negotiating SaaS contracts, ensure that you’ve chosen a vendor that is open to discounts, trustworthy, and more approachable for renegotiations.